CStoerck/COVID-Data-Exploration-Project/README.md

 A cumulative line chart tracking the total number of COVID-19 deaths globally over the same period.
 This chart can also be filtered by country or continent, providing insights into mortality trends in different regions.

 ## Key Insights
-* **Global Impact**: The data shows significant variation in the impact of COVID-19 across different continents, with [insert continent] experiencing the highest death toll.
+* **Global Impact**: The data shows significant variation in the impact of COVID-19 across different continents, with Europe experiencing the highest death toll.
-* **Infection Trends**: The infection rate peaked during [insert year], corresponding with the largest waves of the pandemic.
+* **Infection Trends**: The infection rate peaked during 2022, corresponding with the largest waves of the pandemic.
 The data also reveals significant differences in infection rates between continents.
 * **Mortality Trends**: Despite the increase in total cases, the death percentage has shown a decline over time, likely due to improved healthcare responses and vaccination efforts.
-* **Geographic Spread**: The world map visualization indicates that certain regions, such as [insert region], had higher infection rates, possibly due to factors such as population density and healthcare infrastructure.
+* **Geographic Spread**: The world map visualization indicates that European countries had higher infection rates, possibly due to factors such as population density and healthcare infrastructure.

 ## Challenges and Solutions